 Students Applying with International Documentation

-Applicants with foreign (non-Canadian and non‑continental US) transcripts should pay particular attention to this requirement.
+Applicants with foreign (non-Canadian and non‑continental US) transcripts should pay particular attention to the requirements.

-McMaster University may require students presenting documentation from schools outside of North America, to have their admission documents authenticated by World Education Services (WES) Canada.
+Students presenting final transcripts from schools outside of North America may need to have their admission documents authenticated by World Education Services (WES).

-- If you are currently attending a fall semester at your school, you should order a transcript to be sent as soon as the grades from the semester are available (normally sent in January for most curriculums).
+- If you are currently attending a fall semester at your school, you should order a transcript to be sent after the grades from the first semester are available (normally sent in January for most curriculums).

 - If you are currently attending a winter or spring semester, order a transcript to be sent immediately, as well as at the end of the semester.

-Note: All documents submitted in support of an application become the property of McMaster University and are not returned.
+Note: All documents you submit in support of your application become the property of McMaster University and will not be returned.

-- attended, in full-time academic studies (non-English as a second language [ESL]), an accredited secondary school (high school) or postsecondary college in an English-speaking country for at least 3 years immediately prior to your anticipated start date at McMaster;
+- Attended, in full-time academic studies (non-English as a second language [ESL]), an accredited secondary school (high school) or postsecondary college in an English-speaking country for at least 4 years immediately prior to your anticipated start date at McMaster.

-- attended, in full-time academic studies (non-ESL), an accredited English-medium high school or postsecondary college for at least 3 years immediately prior to your anticipated start date at McMaster;
+- Attended, in full-time academic studies (non-ESL), an accredited English medium secondary school (high school) or postsecondary college for at least 4 years immediately prior to your anticipated start date at McMaster.

-Note: McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of our choosing for English-language proficiency.
+We may, at our sole discretion, challenge any test score we deem as either suspicious or inaccurate and may require you to take another test of our choosing for English-language proficiency.

 Mandatory Supplementary Applications

-Offers of Admission for all by-selection programs are normally made in early May.
+We normally make offers of admission for all by-selection programs in early May.

 Arts & Science (Honours)

-This is a special interdisciplinary program with a limited enrollment of 60 students in Level I. A minimum average of 88% is normally required to be considered for this program.
-The mandatory supplementary application must be submitted online.
+This is a special interdisciplinary program with a limited enrollment of 70 students in Level I. We normally require a minimum average of 88% for consideration.
+You must submit an Arts & Science (Honours) mandatory supplementary application by the specified deadline.

-- Admission is not available for College Diploma Transfer applicants.
+- Admission is not available for college diploma transfer applicants.
 Admission is based solely upon high school academic performance and the mandatory supplemental application.